CreditSourceOnline.com - Helping you make wise credit choices.

 Date Requested:

-Promotional inquires are companies that receive limited information about you so that they can make an offer of credit or insurance.
+Promotional inquiries are companies that receive limited information about you so that they can make an offer of credit or insurance.
 They don't receive your full credit report, and these inquiries do not affect your credit score.

 Personal inquiries and credit monitoring services also do not affect your credit score.

-Resolving Inaccurate Information on your credit report - If you find errors on your credit report, you can start an investigation to correct the information.
+If you find errors on your credit report, you can start an investigation to correct the information.
 The following article on fixing a credit report mistake can help you get the process started.
-Now that you know how to read credit reports, the following articles can give you more helpful information to help you manage your credit: